ramses-organisation/ramses/patch/mergertree/README.md

 "galaxy particle" that is also assigned as a particle of a descendant will be considered the main progenitor of the descendant under consideration.

+Mock galaxy catalogues are created using a parametrised SHAM relation between (sub)halo mass and stellar mass adapted from [Behroozi, Wechsler and Conroy 2013][3].
+Once a subhalo merges into another clump, its (orphan) galaxy is still being tracked for a user-specified number of snapshots (`max_past_snapshots` paarameter below) by tracking what was the last identifiable most bound particle of that subhalo.

 ## New namelist parameters for this pach